 .
 On the ground, from personal experience the number in reality nearer 100%.

-We take a through holistic view, our energy audit considers the total picture, not just the low hanging fruit – an overall energy cost in use perspective, a report with three recommendations is not an energy audit.
+We take a holistic view, our energy audit considers the total picture, not just the low hanging fruit based the cost in use perspective, with with our findings provided in a report.

 The goal is management of resources without sacrificing end-user comfort.
 Our energy audits are conducted in accordance with international standards, and local EMSD guidelines as required.